owendaigle/menu.bat/README.md

 # Compatibility
 It supports windows devices.
 It should support any versions with access to Windows Powershell and the internet.
 I have tested it recently on Windows 10, and I think that I tested on Windows 7 awhile ago but I cannot remember.

+# Support
+I will not be supporting this program anymore and I have not been since I started it (around 2-4 years ago).
+If I was to continue this program, I would recode it in a cross platform language such as python, and I would tidy up the code.